Can I Stay More Than 6 Months Outside the U.S. with a Green Card?

 Of course, you’re wondering, “can I stay more than 6 months outside the U.S. with a green card?”.
 The good news is, yes, you can.
 But you’ll need to plan well.
 Depending on your situation, there may also be consequences for your return or your pending naturalization application.
 We explore these in more detail below.

-Staying Outside of the U.S. Too Long
+What Happens if I Stay Outside of the U.S. Too Long?

 If you stay outside of the U.S. too long, the Customs and Border Protection Officer (CBP officer) at the port of entry (for example, the airport) could question whether you have abandoned (i.e., given up) your lawful permanent resident status.
 The CBP officer has access to records showing your previous entries and exits to the U.S. They might ask you questions such as where have you been, how long have you been gone, what did you do there, and what ties you kept in the U.S. while you were away.